rightsstatements/rightsstatements.github.io/en/privacy_policy.md

 ## What this policy applies to

 This privacy policy applies to the use of services provided by the RightsStatements.org Consortium.
-It is in accordance with the General Data Protection Regulation.
+It is in accordance with the General Data Protection Regulation of the European Union.

 ## Updates